Abyssall-Dev/RePath/README.md

     let start_coords = (0.0, 0.0, 0.0);
     let end_coords = (10.0, 10.0, 10.0);

-    // Find a path from start to end coordinates if let Some(path) = pathfinder.find_path(start_coords, end_coords) {
+    // Find a path from start to end coordinates using single thread (good for short distances) if let Some(path) = pathfinder.find_path(start_coords, end_coords) {
+        println!("Found path: {:?}", path);
+    } else {
+        println!("No path found.");
+    }

+    // Find a path from start to end coordinates using multiple threads (good for long distances)
+    // This should not be used for short distances as it can be slower than single thread because of segmentation and multithreading overhead let segment_count = 2; // Splits the path into two segments and calculates them in parallel if let Some(path) = pathfinder.find_path_multithreaded(start_coords, end_coords, segment_count) {
         println!("Found path: {:?}", path);
     } else {
         println!("No path found.");